Jamie-38/MoundEstimation/README.md

 This has not been needed with YOLOv8 because of its approach to training data.
 In addition, the original mask-rcnn implementation also had the ability to evaluate its model.
 Functionality that is not added here.

-Below is an example orthophoto of a site and a close-up view of detected mounds.
+Below is an example of the project results, the processed orthophoto of a site and a close-up view of detected mounds.

 ![siet_image](https://github.com/Jamie-38/MoundEstimation/assets/85198881/344196bd-e15e-4981-8838-592a609e5744)